EECS150/fpga_labs_fa21/lab2/spec/spec.md

 - A text dump containing anything that was printed during the testbench execution

 #### VCS
-If you're using the lab machines, you should use VCS:
+If you're using the lab machines, you should use VCS.
+Run the Makefile from `fpga_labs_fa21/lab2`
 ```shell
 make sim/adder_testbench.vpd
 ```